Woodstock (Peanuts): Character

 Woodstock and his fellow yellow birds (named Bill, Harriet, Olivier, Raymond, Fred, Roy, Wilson and Conrad) often join Snoopy for group activities, with Snoopy as the de facto leader.
 Most frequently, they embark on Beagle Scout expeditions with Snoopy as scoutmaster, or as a patrol of the French Foreign Legion on their march for Fort Zinderneuf, led by Snoopy as their sergeant.
 They also have formed football and ice hockey teams (on one occasion a football team composed of Snoopy and the birds defeated a human football team led by Peppermint Patty).
 The birds and Snoopy occasionally are shown playing bridge.
 Although all but Raymond (who is purple) and Harriet (with a red ribbon) look alike, Snoopy seems to be able to tell them apart.

 An important and recurring characteristic of Woodstock is his absurdly and hilariously high physical strength and endurance, considering he couldn't weigh more than about 50 grams.
 When playing hockey against Snoopy on his "home ice" (a frozen birdbath), he administers the beagle a severe body check that sends Snoopy flying clear out of the birdbath.
 In another instance, Woodstock discovers a "strange creature" in his nest.
 Linus wants to investigate the nest and asks Snoopy to "give him a boost" so he can reach the tree's lowest branch, which Snoopy does.
 The branch being still out of Linus's reach, Woodstock gives Snoopy and Linus both a boost, holding them in the air at wings' length, finally allowing Linus to climb the tree.
 Another strip has Snoopy once again try to determine what species Woodstock belongs to.
 Snoopy theorizes Woodstock might be an eagle.
 Since Snoopy has heard somewhere that eagles are capable of lifting a small child, he suggests Woodstock try that with Linus.
 The bird successfully lifts Linus with his wings three inches in the air and holds him up.
 The last instance is when Snoopy, posing as a football coach, is angry at his player Woodstock for losing "the book with all our secret plays" and orders the bird to run twenty thousand laps around the field as punishment.
 Woodstock fearfully complies.

-Woodstock wears a watch on his right wing? in The Peanuts Movie (at time point 15:02) and in 2021's The Snoopy Show (episode 2 "Nest Friends", episode 5 "Happy Bird-Day").